odeta/blogger/README.md

-# blogger
+# Blogger

-A simple Ruby on Rails application
+A simple Ruby on Rails web application.